sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 They give our developers the flexibility to gain expertise on the diversity of open standards and OSS platforms, and in return, empower ESDC to learn about innovative new solutions.

 The principles are consistent with "state of the art" GC policies (see [Build a world class public service](#build-a-world-class-public-service).
-They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "maximize reuse", "work in the open by default" and "use open standards and OSS first".
+They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "Maximize reuse", "Work in the open by default" and "Use open standards and solutions".
-They also uphold the principles of the [ESDC OSS Framework](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), concentrating on making them actionable.
+They also uphold the principles of the [ESDC OSS Framework](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), focussing on making them actionable.

 The following six principles govern this strategy:

 ### Open First

-> Use open standards and OSS first.
+> Use open standards and solutions.
 > Work in the open by default.

 The GC is an enthusiastic user of and contributor to OSS.
 This is reflected in its Digital Standards and Policy on Service and Digital, which encourages the IT community to tap into the growing potential of open standards and OSS as well as join forces with major commercial players and communities, and mobilize co-creation capacity to support departments in pioneering new solutions.

-The GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html) provides recommendations how to: actively and fairly consider Open Source Software; verify OSS ownership or licence; evaluate support options; use OSS with or without modification.
+The GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html) provides recommendations on how to: Actively and Fairly Consider OSS; Verify OSS Ownership and Licence; Evaluate Support Options; Use OSS With or Without Modifications.

 ### Transform